cloud-native-toolkit/terraform-k8s-namespace/README.md

 # Create Namespaces terraform module

-Creates `tools`, `dev`, `test`, and `prod` namespaces in the cluster provided.
-The namespaces and their contents will be destroyed first before creating the new namespaces.
-For IKS clusters, the pull secrets and TLS secrets will also be created and copied into each of these new namespaces.
+Creates the namespace with the provided name in the cluster.
+The namespace and its contents will be destroyed first before creating the new namespace.
+The pull secret will copied and added to the `default` service account.
+Also, the `ibmcloud-config` and `ibmcloud-apikey` configmap and secret will be copied from the default namespace into the new namespace.